brightics/studio/va-server/visual-analytics/public/static/help/python/brightics.function.statistics$string_summary.md

 #### Parameters
 1. **Input Columns**<b style="color:red">*</b>: Column names to be summarized.
 If no columns are selected, all columns in the input table are summarized.
-   - Allowed column type : Integer, Double, Long, Decimal, Float, String
+   - Allowed column type : String

 #### Outputs
 1. **summary_table**: table